rahearn/saml-proxy/terraform/README.md

 In the bootstrap module:
 - `main.tf` sets up a management space, an s3 bucket to store terraform state files, and an initial SpaceDeployer for the system
 - `apply.sh` Helper script to setup terraform and call `terraform apply`.
 Any arguments are passed through to the `apply` call
-- `users.auto.tfvars` this file defines the list of cloud.gov accounts that should have access to the management space
 - `setup_shadowenv.sh` helper script to set terraform backend values using the gitlab http backend in shadowenv